 The University of Amsterdam offers two tracks under its Master's programme on International Criminal Law.
 The second, other track offered by Amsterdam Law School offers a full LLM in International and Transnational Criminal Law.
-Whilst the first semester is generally similar to this joint programme, the second semester comprises international and transnational criminal law courses and opportunities for internships, law clinics and research for courts and tribunals in the Netherlands.
+The first semester is generally similar to this joint programme.
+The second semester comprises international and transnational criminal law courses and opportunities for internships, law clinics and research for courts and tribunals in the Netherlands.

 What I really liked about this LLM is that it offers the unique chance to study the subject of International Criminal Law in two cities.Laura Burens, student International Criminal Law Read more stories from students

-This joint LLM programme prepares students for a career in international criminal law.
-Graduates will be singularly qualified to assume leadership roles in the world of international criminal courts and tribunals, including the International Criminal Court (ICC), national legal institutions and law firms, and international criminal law academia and ministries of foreign affairs, justice and defence.
+This joint LLM programme prepares you for a career in international criminal law.
+Graduates will be singularly qualified to assume leadership roles in the world of international criminal courts and tribunals.
+This includes the International Criminal Court (ICC), national legal institutions and law firms, and international criminal law academia and ministries of foreign affairs, justice and defence.

 |Degree programme||LLM International Criminal Law|